BrianHenryIE/bh-wp-logger/README.md

 ### Best Practice

-From my limited logging experience, I find it useful to add a `debug` log at the beginning of every function and an appropriate `info`...`error` as the function returns.
+From my limited logging experience, I find it useful to add a `debug` log at the beginning of functions and an appropriate `info`...`error` as the function returns.

 ## TODO

+* ~~Check log directory is not publicly accessible~~
+* Check uploads dir chmod (is writable).
+* Add current user to context
+* Don't log empty context (WC)
 * Option for what level of errors to display as admin notices
 * Option for user capability for displaying admin notices (filter, at least)
 * Zero-config WC_Logger: detect "wc", "woo" in plugin names
-* Check log directory is not publicly accessible
 * Use [Code prettify](https://github.com/googlearchive/code-prettify) on the context json
 * Paging and filtering
 * Hyperlinks in messages
 * ~~Record timestamp the logs were last viewed at, make the plugins.php link bold if new logs are present.~~
 * ~~Auto-delete old logs~~
 * ~~Log notice should dismiss when the log page is visited~~
+* Redact sensitive data. e.g. use `userid:123` in the saved logs and replace it with richer data when displaying them

 # Status

-Very much a v0.2.
+Very much a v0.x.

 I'll start at Semver 1.0.0 once I've caught up with WPCS, PhpStan and PhpUnit.
+There's about 65 tests and 43% coverage.
+WPCS + PHPStan are both pretty good.